 - 2 cups beef broth

-- 1 cup red wine (or use 1 cup water and 1-3 teaspoons balsamic vinegar)
+- 1 cup red wine or use 1 cup additional broth and 1 to 3 teaspoons balsamic vinegar

-- Optional: 1/4 cup finely chopped fresh parsley, 2-3 tsp white sugar
+- 1/4 cup finely chopped fresh parsley optional

 Instructions

-- MEAT: Add 1-1/2 tbsp oil to a large, heavy bottomed pot.
-Heat to high heat and once hot, add in beef and sausage (in a single layer).
-Season to taste (I add 1/2 tsp each salt & pepper).
-Let stand, undisturbed for about 1 minute to get a nice sear before breaking up and crumbling to brown with a wooden spoon.
-Once meat is all browned, use a slotted spoon to remove to a bowl leaving grease behind.
-(If there is more than 2 tablespoons grease, drain the rest off--See Note 3).
+- Add oil to a large, heavy-bottomed pot.
+Heat to high and once hot, add beef and sausage (in a single layer).
+Season to taste (I add 1/2 teaspoon each salt and pepper).
+Let stand undisturbed for about 1 minute to get a nice sear before breaking up and crumbling to brown with a wooden spoon.
+Once meat is browned, use a slotted spoon to remove to a bowl, leaving grease behind.
+(If there is more than 2 tablespoons grease, drain the rest offโsee note 3).

-- VEGGIES: Reduce the heat to medium.
+- Reduce heat to medium.
 Add in mirepoix.
-Season to taste (I add 1/2 tsp each salt & pepper).
-Sautรฉ, stirring occasionally, until veggies begin to soften, 7-10 minutes.
-Add in 2 tsp garlic and 3 tbsp tomato paste and stir for 1 minute.
-Add in crushed tomatoes and cook, stirring constantly, for 1 minute.
+Season to taste (I add 1/2 teaspoon each salt and pepper).
+Sautรฉ, stirring occasionally, until veggies begin to soften, 7โ10 minutes.
+Add garlic and tomato paste and stir for 1 minute.
+Add crushed tomatoes and cook, stirring constantly, for 1 minute.

-- FINSH SAUCE: Return the cooked meat to the pot, along with 1 tsp each: oregano, thyme, basil, & rosemary, plus 2 tsp Worcestershire sauce, 2 tsp beef bouillon, 3 bay leaves, and 3 cups beef broth.
+- Return cooked meat to the pot, along with oregano, thyme, basil, rosemary, Worcestershire sauce, beef bouillon, bay leaves, beef broth, and red wine.
 Stir.

-- SIMMER: Bring to a simmer then turn heat to lowest setting.
+- Bring to a simmer, then turn heat to lowest setting.
 Cover with a lid and cook for 2 up to 2-1/2 hours.
-Stir every now and again, returning the lid after stirring.
+Stir occasionally, returning the lid after stirring.
 The sauce will thicken, reduce, and become ultra flavorful as it slowly simmers.

-- ADJUST: Stir sauce and adjust seasonings, adding more salt if needed.
-Depending on tomatoes used, you may even need to add a touch of sugar (I add 2 tsp) to counteract.
-For some acidity, add some balsamic vinegar to taste (I add 2 tsp).
+- Stir sauce and adjust seasonings, adding more salt if needed.
+Depending on tomatoes used, you may even need to add a touch of sugar to counteract (I add 2 teaspoons).
+For some acidity, add some balsamic vinegar to taste (I add 2 teaspoons).
 Remove bay leaves and discard.
-Enjoy sauce served over cooked pasta.
-See Note 4 for how to serve the "authentic" way ๐
+Enjoy sauce served over cooked pasta with freshly grated Parmesan and fresh parsley (if using).
+See note 4 for how to serve the โauthenticโ way ๐

 Video